Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Proof of Thm. : Convergence Rate of DGD-DEF

 where $\beta$ depends on whether we choose democratic or near-democratic embeddings for our source coding scheme, and the second inequality is the induction hypothesis.
-So, using \eqref{eq:dyn_range_lemma_step2} and \eqref{eq:dyn_range_lemma_step3}, we can further upper bound \eqref{eq:dyn_range_lemma_step1} as,
+Using these, we can upper bound the magnitude of the quantizer input as,